Back to People

 Awarded Hunterian Professorship

-Received the Hunterian Professorship from the Royal College of Surgeons (recognition of research contributions).
+Received the Hunterian Professorship from the Royal College of Surgeons (recognition of early career achievement).

 Confidence